-6. Go to Network Name (SSID) and enter an easy to remember name, and enter an easy to remember password in the WPA Pre-Shared Key field.
-Your password must contain at least 8 characters.
+6. Go to Network Name (SSID) and enter an easy-to-remember name and then enter an east to remember password (at least 8 characters) into WPA Pre-Shared Key.

-7. Ensure AES is selected in WPA Encryption and click Apply to save your changes.
+7. Be sure AES is selected in WPA Encryption and click Apply to save your changes.

 Repeat these steps for the 5 GHz band, and you're all set!

 Adding a wireless device to your home Wi-Fi network

 Make sure the wireless setting is turned on.
 This is usually in settings or preferences on your device.
 You should see a list of all wireless networks within range.
 Click on the network name you created and then enter your password.